obynio/certbot-plugin-gandi/README.md

 customers to prove control of a domain name.

 > [!IMPORTANT]
-> In order to match the naming convention for certbot plugin, the plugin has been repackaged under a new name `certbot-dns-plugin` and legacy owner of the previous package will receive the new package as a dependency.
+> In order to match the naming convention for certbot plugin, the plugin has been repackaged under a new name `certbot-dns-plugin` and legacy users of the previous package will receive the new package as a dependency.

 ## Usage